(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Introduction

-We develop a novel generic asymptotic framework for three-dimensional panel data in which all dimensions grow at constant relative rates.
-This framework simultaneously integrates the explicit treatment of different data structures (bipartite, directed, and undirected network panel data), several fixed effects structures, a flexible weak exogeneity assumption, and a general treatment of M-estimators.
-Our framework covers in total 17 distinct additive fixed effects specifications arising from combining different sources of interacted and non-interacted unobserved heterogeneity.
-In our main analysis, we derive the asymptotic properties of fixed effects estimators for models with three sets of unobserved heterogeneity in interacted and non-interacted form.\footnote{In a bipartite panel, the fixed effects enter the linear index as $\alpha_{it} + \gamma_{jt} + \rho_{ij}$ in the interacted case and as $\alpha_{i} + \gamma_{j} + \rho_{t}$ in the non-interacted case.} These results nest the remaining 15 one- and two-way fixed effects specifications as special cases, and we derive appropriate debiased estimators for those cases for which inference is otherwise invalid.
-From a technical perspective, treating the unobserved effects as incidental parameters creates a non-standard inference problem because the dimension of the parameter vector increases with all three panel dimensions.
+We make the following main contributions.
+First, we develop the first generic asymptotic framework for inference on fixed effects M-estimators in three-dimensional panel models in which all dimensions grow jointly.
+This framework covers different data structures (bipartite, directed, and undirected network panel data), several types of fixed effects, and accommodates both strictly exogenous and predetermined regressors.
+In our main analysis, we derive the asymptotic properties of fixed effects estimators for models with three sets of unobserved heterogeneity in interacted and non-interacted form.\footnote{In a bipartite panel, the fixed effects enter the linear index as $\alpha_{it} + \gamma_{jt} + \rho_{ij}$ in the interacted case and as $\alpha_{i} + \gamma_{j} + \rho_{t}$ in the non-interacted case.} These two specifications are the most general cases and nest a wide class of one- and two-way fixed effects models, allowing us to characterize the asymptotic properties of the corresponding estimators across all such settings.
+For cases in which inference would otherwise be invalid, we develop appropriate debiased estimators.\footnote{The estimators are computationally tractable and are implemented in our R-package \href{https://cran.r-project.org/web/packages/alpaca/index.html}{alpaca}.} Second, we develop new analytical tools that address the specific technical challenges of the multi-dimensional panel setting but which also apply to two-dimensional settings.
+Treating unobserved effects as incidental parameters creates a non-standard inference problem because the dimension of the parameter vector grows with all three panel dimensions.
 Moreover, in multi-way interacted specifications, shared indices of two unobserved effects induce a high-dimensional incidental parameter Hessian with a nontrivial sparsity pattern.
-These features and complexity render standard approaches from two-dimensional panels inadequate and motivate the development of new analytical strategies that may also serve as useful tools for future work on multi-dimensional panels.
-For example, we extend the asymptotic expansions of \textcite{fw2016} from third to fourth order.
-Moreover, we derive a new bound on the $p$-th moment of the spectral norm of a random matrix whose rows are independent coordinates, each representing a mean-zero weakly dependent process.
-In addition, we develop a generic strategy for approximating the inverse of the high-dimensional expected incidental parameter Hessian, which remains applicable even when its structure is sparse.
-This complexity may help explain the substantial gap between the literature on fixed effects estimators for two-dimensional versus multi-dimensional panel data.
-Alongside these technical contributions, our findings enhance the understanding of fixed effects estimators for multi-dimensional panels.
-We demonstrate that standard results for two-dimensional panel data do not simply carry over to three-dimensional settings.
-Finally, our insights raise serious concerns about the increasingly common practice of using even more granular panel data, for example, with four dimensions, in empirical research.
+These features render standard approaches from two-dimensional panels inadequate and motivate new analytical tools, which may also prove useful for future work on multi-dimensional panels.
+Specifically, we extend the asymptotic expansions of \textcite{fw2016} from third to fourth order, derive a new bound on the $p$-th moment of the spectral norm of a random matrix whose rows are independent mean-zero weakly dependent processes, and develop a generic strategy for approximating the inverse of the high-dimensional expected incidental parameter Hessian in sparse settings.
+These challenges may explain the substantial gap between the literature on fixed effects estimators for two-dimensional versus multi-dimensional panels.
+Third, our findings clarify that standard results for two-dimensional panel data models do not simply carry over to three-dimensional settings.
+Finally, our insights raise serious concerns about the increasingly common empirical practice of using even more granular panel data, for example with four dimensions.